conroy9068/p4-QRSignInSignOut/README.md

 <a name="agile-development"></a>
 https://github.com/users/conroy9068/projects/3

 Github projects was used for the agile development of this project.
 The purpose for this was to layout the tasks that needed to be completed and to track the progress of the project.
+All user stories can be found in the github projects board.

 ## Testing
 <a name="testing"></a>